Wellington has new ordinance regulating golf carts

-WELLINGTON, Fla. — Golf carts are a common form of transportation in the Village of Wellington.
-You'll typically see carts on the road, sidewalks to trails.
+WELLINGTON, Fla. — Golf carts are a common form of transportation in the Village of Wellington, where they're typically seen on the road, sidewalks and trails.

 Jerry Smith said his golf cart is very useful.

-"I like to get it out every 2 to 3 weeks," he said.
+"I like to get it out every two to three weeks," he said.

-With the new rules, drivers must be at least 14 years old, golf carts can’t be driven at night unless it has proper safety features, and drivers are not allowed on roads where the speed limit is more than 30 miles per hour.
+With the new rules, drivers must be at least 14 years old, golf carts can't be driven at night unless it has proper safety features, and drivers are not allowed on roads where the speed limit is more than 30 mph.

 During Wednesday night's informational meeting held via webinar, residents had numerous questions and concerns.